davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection-pcce/modules/10-protect-aks-workloads.md

 In this module, we will begin to walk through some of the protection capabilities that Prisma Cloud supports for container registries in Azure.
 Here are the exercises that we will complete:

 > * Deploy Sample App to AKS
-> * Add Azure Credential in Prisma Cloud
+> * Deploy the Prisma Cloud Compute Defender to AKS
-> * Prevent untrusted images from being deployed to AKS
+> * Create namespace based collection for workload in Prisma Cloud
-> * Configure protection for Windows pool in AKS
+> * Implement Prisma Cloud Container Runtime Vulnerability Rules
-> * Configure and teat ACR webhook integration
+> * Implement Prisma Cloud Container Runtime Compliance Rules
-> * Troubleshooting ACR Integration
+> * Implement Runtime Protection

 ## Exercise 1 - Deploy Sample App to AKS